 Didn’t expect this one did you?

-As fans of timeless rooms, we still get to participate in the latest fad, we just don’t go all in!
-It adds just the right amount of freshness and fun to our neutral, classic rooms to keep them from being stagnant.
+As fans of classic design, we still get to participate in the latest fad, we just don’t go all in!
+A few trendy items add just the right amount of freshness and fun to our neutral, classic rooms to keep them from being stagnant.

-How to successfully add trendy to timeless decor with little money:
+How to successfully add trendy decor to a timeless space with little money:

-- Add a trendy accent color or pattern in a few accessories like pillows, window treatments, or area rugs.
-You can freshen things up with Pantone’s color of the year or this season’s equivalent of a chevron pattern.
+- Add trendy accent colors or patterns with a few accessories like pillows, window treatments, or area rugs.
+Or add a hot paint color or wallpaper pattern to a focal point accent wall.
+Freshen things up with Pantone’s color of the year.
+Or the current season’s equivalent of a chevron pattern.

-- Change out the shades on lamps to a more current shape.
+- Change out the shades on lamps and light fixtures to a more current shape.

 - Paint an accent wall, an accessory, or a piece of accent furniture in a trendy shade.